Rishitha744/CourseRecApp/README.md

 Traditional recommenders (content-based, collaborative filtering) struggle with **sparsity**, **limited personalization**,
 and **lack of relational understanding** between users and courses.

-CourseCraft addresses these limitations using a **GCN encoder–decoder architecture** inspired by
+CourseCraft addresses these limitations using a **GCN encoder–decoder architecture** The model achieves:
-Graph Convolutional Matrix Completion (GC-MC).
-The model achieves:

 - **1.5M user–course interactions** modeled as a graph